schollz/schollz.github.io.source/content/post/alternative-to-git.md

 ```

-## Cloning
+## Cloning fossil {#cloning}

 Cloning is easy, just make sure to include your user name.
-If you are using `fossil server .` like above, then you need to add `/repo` to tell it you want to clone `repo.fossil`.
+If you are using "`fossil server .`" like above, then you need to add `/repo` to tell it you want to clone `repo.fossil`.

 ```
 fossil clone https://schollz@fossil.schollz.com/3 3.fossil
 ```

 You will be prompted for the password, which is the same password that you set up top.
-Now you can open the repo
+Now you can open the repo.

 ```
 > fossil open 3.fossil